Professor of Aeronautics and Astronautics

 Class of 1941 Professor of Planetary Science

 Sara Seager’s current research interests are focused upon the discovery and characterization of exoplanets.
-She has two main goals: the discovery of another Earth and the search for signs of life by way of atmospheric biosignature gases.
-Thousands of exoplanets are known to exist with exoplanet atmospheres a firmly established field of research.
-Exoplanet atmosphere observations, are however mostly limited to giant exoplanets with puffy atmospheres.
+She has two main goals: the discovery of another Earth and the search for signs of life beyond Earth.
+Thousands of exoplanets are known to exist with exoplanet atmospheres now a firmly established field of research.
 Seager’s group aims to understand the atmospheric composition and the interior structure of small rocky exoplanets, of the kind with potential to host life.

 Professor Sara Seager is an astrophysicist and a Professor of Physics, Professor of Planetary Science, and a Professor of Aeronautics and Astronautics at the Massachusetts Institute of Technology where she holds the Class of 1941 Professor Chair.
 She has been a pioneer in the vast and unknown world of exoplanets, planets that orbit stars other than the sun.
 Her ground-breaking research ranges from the detection of exoplanet atmospheres to innovative theories about life on other worlds to development of novel space mission concepts.